FIND THE LIGHTNING

 For years, he had wandered from the Great Plains to the Llano to the Dragoon Mountains.
 He was known to all the People.
 Among the Apache, he was known as the ghost horse because of his pale color.
 The Cheyenne and the Lakota called him the Spirit Horse because he could traverse the shadowy road between the past and the present, but he preferred to make his home in the past, where the air was still clean and the rivers ran clear.

 He was Relámpago and he belonged to no one.

-A gentle breeze stirred the leaves of the trees, carrying with it a voice from the present.
+A gentle breeze stirred the leaves of the cottonwood trees, carrying with it a voice from the present.
 A voice only the stallion could hear.
-That of a young woman who felt she'd been born in the wrong century.
-Perhaps he could help.
+That of a young woman who felt she had been born in the wrong century.

 With a toss of his head, the stallion began to run, mane and tail flying in the wind as he raced swiftly over the rolling hills.
 It was not an Apache warrior that needed saving this time.
 Or a young woman contemplating suicide.
 Or a woman looking for love in all the wrong places.

-Now, sprawled on the sofa watching John Wayne in "Hondo" she imagined living on a small ranch in the heart of Apache country, waiting for her worthless husband to come home while she fell in love with a tall, handsome man of the West.
+Now, sprawled on the sofa watching John Wayne in "Hondo" she imagined living on a small homestead in the heart of Apache country, waiting for her worthless husband to come home while she fell in love with a tall, handsome man of the West.